 - Blue Cross and Blue Shield companies have partnered with the federal government to process Medicare claims and payments since the program’s inception in 1966.
 Today, Blue Medicare contractors handle more of the day-to-day work of paying Medicare claims than those of any other company.

-Today, nearly 105 million people – one-in-three Americans – rely on Blue Cross and Blue Shield companies for healthcare coverage.
+Today, 107 million members people – one-in-three Americans – rely on Blue Cross and Blue Shield companies for healthcare coverage.

 - In the late 1950s, the government passed the Federal Employees Health Benefits Act and turned to Blue Cross and Blue Shield a valuable partner to provide a government-wide service benefit plan.